-Queeraz is coming to a device near you!
+Queeraz on a device near you!

 Last year I said “Stop the world — I want to get off”... and I got off in Canberra!
 I had lived in the capital as a teenager and like many of us growing up queer* in what felt like a giant country town, I fantasised about escaping it.
 A one-way ticket to the USA when I hit 18 was just what the doctor ordered.

 Following a 25 year stint living in America and later Sydney, I returned to Canberra in 2016 with a kid in-tow and a desire to feel more connected to the local LGBTIQ+ community.
 As it happened, my old school buddy/coming-out comrade Danny Corvini was also in town for a spell.
 The Canberra-born citizen of the world was bursting with stories about Amsterdam and a new global LGBTIQ+ website based there he’d become the chief editor of queeraz.com which will launch worldwide in August 2017.

 Rather than scoring hookups, queeraz is about orienting yourself in new surroundings, finding like-minded mates and spending your pink dollars on, well... pink businesses.
 It’s like an LGBTIQ Facebook where you can post whatever you want without your born-again friends or relatives throwing you shade.
 That’s combined with a travel directory, where you can find all of the LGBTIQ businesses and events from every corner of the globe as well as the latest news, reviews and interviews.

 With the queeraz worldwide launch, I was granted special access to queeraz.com so I could write this article.